YomNom/trashcan-base/README.md

 ![Smart Trash Can Color Palette](https://github.com/user-attachments/assets/db4c2897-b8e2-46d6-b3f1-2e753f5a210e)

 We went with a sea green palette with an orange to contrast.
 Trashcans are usually green and the color is associated with being environmentally friendly.
 We mixed some blue in and lightened the color to be softer on the eyes.

-## Interview

-For interview and feedback, we asked friends and family.
-Our questions were:

-Are your trashcans opened or closed?
-- 2 people said they had open trashcans
-- 3 people said they had closed trashcans

-Do any of your trashcans have motion sensors?
-- Only 1 person had a motion sensor trashcan

-What inconveniences you about taking out the trash?
-- 3 people said they didn't like the task of tying up and throwing out their trashcan
-- 1 person said taking the trash out to the dumpster
-- 1 person initially said they didn't have any inconvenience but mentioned they took out their trash every Saturday.

 ## Future
 We might polish up some features and add some more controls we weren't able to in the time frame such as a day counter - to act like days going by.